 What if my hair grows back for a while and then I lose it again?

 At the end of your temporary entitlement, if you lose your hair again and it is still considered temporary hair loss, your second claim is treated in the same way as your first claim.
 You will be eligible for an entitlement of $408.88 for a 1-year period from the date you make your first purchase after losing your hair again.

 How do I claim?

 Your GP or medical specialist will inform you about the service payment and issue you with a medical certificate.
-All you will then need to do is go to a wig supplier and choose the right Wig or Hairpiece for you.
-Once you have chosen your wig, hairpiece or other item you may either request the supplier to make a claim to Sector Services on your behalf or make a claim yourself.
+All you will then need to do is go to a wig supplier and choose the right wig or hairpiece for you.
+Once you have chosen your wig, hairpiece or other item you may either request the supplier to make a claim to Sector Operations on your behalf or make a claim yourself.